Naqsh-e Rajab

 Naqsh-e Rajab is the site of four limestone rock-cut bas-reliefs from the early Sassanid era, located about 9 km north of Persepolis in the Fars Province of Iran.
 Together with Naqsh-e Rostam, which lies 2.5 km away, Naqsh-e Rajab is part of the Marvdasht cultural complex.
 The two sites are a tentative candidate for UNESCO World Heritage status.

-One of the carvings is depicting the investiture of Ardashir I (r.
+One of the carvings depicts the investiture of Ardashir I (r.
 AD 224-240/1), the founder of the Sassanid dynasty.
 The second shows the investiture of Ardashir’s successor, Shapur I (r.
 AD 240/2-270).
 A third bas-relief, known as ‘Shapur’s Parade’, depicts the king on horseback.
 A fourth bas-relief and inscription is attributed to Kartir, the Zoroastrian high priest under Shapur I and his sons Hormizd I (r.
 AD 270-273) and Bahram I (r.
 AD 273-276).

 Coordinates: 29°57’59.4″N 52°53’13.4″E